ResEnv/chain-api/README.md

     user=username
     password=password

+We also need to change the permissions so that anyone in the "staff" group can manage supervisor tasks.

+    [unix_http_server]
+    file=/var/run/supervisor.sock
+    chmod=0770
+    chown=nobody:staff

 Now you can restart supervisord and nginx to pick up the config changes.
-Note that supervisor restart doesn't work, so it must be stopped and started
+Note that supervisor restart doesn't work, so it must be stopped and started.

 sudo /etc/init.d/supervisor stop
 sudo /etc/init.d/supervisor start
 sudo /etc/init.d/nginx restart